Lemonade (2016 film): Plot

-Reformation: Beyoncé lies in an empty playing field in the Mercedes-Benz Superdome as "Love Drought" begins, cutting to scenes of women dressed in white walking in a line into the ocean, alluding to the mass suicide of captured Africans at Igbo Landing, who chose to drown themselves over a life of slavery.
+Reformation: Beyoncé lies in an empty playing field in the Mercedes-Benz Superdome, the site of her performance at Super Bowl XLVII, as "Love Drought" begins.
+The film cuts to women dressed in white walking in a line into the ocean, alluding to Igbo Landing, where captured Africans are said to have chosen drowning over slavery.
+CBS News wrote that, as a guest performer at the Super Bowl halftime show, Beyoncé used the global stage to present a political message about racism and police brutality.

-Forgiveness: In a sparsely furnished house, she plays "Sandcastles" on the piano, intercut with scenes of a child's drawings, wilted flowers, decorative objects, and a fireplace.
+Forgiveness: In a sparsely furnished house, Beyoncé plays "Sandcastles" on the piano, intercut with scenes of a child's drawings, wilted flowers, decorative objects, and a fireplace.
 She sings to Jay-Z as they caress and embrace each other.

-Resurrection: A gathering of black women dressed in white dresses in a historic park.
-"Forward" begins as black women hold up pictures of deceased relatives, including the mothers of black men whose deaths galvanized the Black Lives Matter movement.
-A Mardi Gras Indian circles around a dining room table shaking a tambourine.
+Resurrection: Black women dressed in white gather in a historic park.
+"Forward" begins as Black women hold up pictures of deceased relatives, including the mothers of Black men whose deaths galvanized the Black Lives Matter movement.
+A Mardi Gras Indian circles a dining room table while shaking a tambourine.

-Hope: "Freedom" begins as Beyoncé sings the first verse acapella on an outdoor stage at night.
-A dancer begins dancing to the instrumental break, intercut with footage of women sitting under a large willow tree and having a communal dinner, and Winnie Harlow wearing a crown of thorns.
+Hope: "Freedom" begins with Beyoncé singing the first verse a cappella on an outdoor stage at night.
+A dancer performs during the instrumental break, intercut with footage of women sitting under a large willow tree, sharing a communal dinner, and Winnie Harlow wearing a crown of thorns.

-Redemption: Scenes of black women caring for themselves in the mansion are shown as Beyoncé recites the last poem.
-The film cuts to footage of Jay-Z's grandmother, Hattie White, celebrating her 90th birthday as she delivers a speech on overcoming hardship, marking how she was served lemons but made lemonade.
-Scenes of women on a plantation coming together and tending to a communal garden are seen, as the final song "All Night" begins with Beyoncé now back at Fort Macomb at sunset, wearing an elaborate dress.
-She sings to joyful footage of families, couples, and home videos of herself with Jay-Z and her own family.
+Redemption: Beyoncé recites the final poem as Black women care for themselves in the mansion.
+The film cuts to footage of Jay-Z's grandmother, Hattie White, celebrating her 90th birthday and speaking about overcoming hardship, explaining that she was served lemons but made lemonade.
+Women on a plantation come together and tend a communal garden as the final song, "All Night", begins.
+Beyoncé returns to Fort Macomb at sunset in an elaborate dress and sings over joyful footage of families, couples, and home videos of herself with Jay-Z and her family.

 The film concludes with the music video for "Formation".

 Cast

-The film's cast features Ibeyi, Laolu Senbanjo, Amandla Stenberg, Quvenzhané Wallis, Chloe x Halle, Zendaya and Serena Williams.
-In "Forward", the mothers of Trayvon Martin (Sybrina Fulton), Michael Brown (Lesley McFadden), and Eric Garner (Gwen Carr) are featured holding pictures of their deceased sons.
-Jay-Z and Beyoncé's daughter Blue Ivy appears in home video footage at one point, as does Jay-Z's grandmother Hattie White, and Beyoncé's mother Tina Knowles, who is shown with her second husband Richard Lawson on their wedding day in 2015.
+The film's cast features Ibeyi, Laolu Senbanjo, Amandla Stenberg, Quvenzhané Wallis, Chloe x Halle, Zendaya, and Serena Williams.
+In "Forward", the mothers of Trayvon Martin (Sybrina Fulton), Michael Brown (Lesley McFadden), and Eric Garner (Gwen Carr) appear holding pictures of their deceased sons.
+Jay-Z and Beyoncé's daughter, Blue Ivy, appears in home video footage, as do Jay-Z's grandmother Hattie White and Beyoncé's mother, Tina Knowles, who is shown with her second husband, Richard Lawson, on their wedding day in 2015.